acacode/swagger-typescript-api/.changeset/afraid-trains-care.md

 "swagger-typescript-api": patch
 ---

-Respect debug and silent logging configuration for both cli and lib modes.
+Respect debug and silent logging configuration for both cli and lib modes